-- Please be sure that you complete the volunteer application at least one week prior to any scheduled volunteer activity.
+- Please be sure that you complete the volunteer application a minimum of two weeks prior to any scheduled volunteer activity.

-- If you don’t have access to a computer, you may be allowed to use a computer at Tiger Academy.
-A social security number is required to apply.
-All required information must be entered in order for the application to be submitted.
+- If you don’t have access to a computer, you may use a computer at Tiger Academy in the Parent Resource Room.